DevExpress/devextreme-documentation/concepts/05 UI Components/Gantt/20 Filter Data/1 Filter Row.md

 The **Gantt** component allows users to filter columns by filter row values.
 To apply filter criteria, users enter a value in a column's filter row cell or select the value with a specific editor.

 Set the **filterRow**.[visible](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/filterRow/#visible) property to **true** to display the filter row.
+Assign **false** to the **columns.**[allowFiltering](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/columns/#allowFiltering) property to disable the filtering feature for a column.

 ![DevExtreme HTML5 JavaScript jQuery Knockout Angular Gantt Filtering FilterRow](/images/Gantt/Visual_elements/Filter_row.png)